 We know authors, including Pat, who have been offered a traditional book deal and turned it down, opting to self-publish instead.
 Why would someone in their right mind want to do that, you might ask.
 The reason is: control.
 When you self-publish, you make all the decisions on what the title will be, how the cover will look, what the price will be.
 And, you keep more of the revenue.
 With a traditional book deal, which we cover in the next section, the publisher owns the book, not you, and therefore has final say on all of those decisions.
 And, you have to share the revenue with them.

 So to reiterate, self-publishing vs. traditional publishing really comes down to what you hope to accomplish with publishing a book.
 If you are still trying to figure that out, we recommend taking sometime to answer the question WHY?
 Why do you want to publish a book?
 Your answer should help you decide whether self-publishing is the path for you.
-Also be sure to read chapter 9 and chapter 11 where we look specifically at Pat’s two self-published books Will It Fly? and Superfans.
+Also be sure to read chapter 9 and chapter 11, where we look specifically at two of Pat’s self-published books, Will It Fly? and Superfans.

 What are the options for self-publishing?

 If you’re browsing books on Amazon you’ll probably notice that most are available as a paperback or Kindle version.
 So, yes, it’s standard practice to publish both a digital and print version.
 However, many authors do publish ebooks only.
 Again, since you’re self publishing, the choice is up to you.
 The questions to ask yourself right off the bat are: